squizlabs/PHP_CodeSniffer/README.md

     ./vendor/bin/phpcs -h
     ./vendor/bin/phpcbf -h

+If you use PEAR, you can install PHP\_CodeSniffer using the PEAR installer.
+This will make the `phpcs` and `phpcbf` commands immediately available for use.
+To install PHP\_CodeSniffer using the PEAR installer, first ensure you have [installed PEAR](http://pear.php.net/manual/en/installation.getting.php) and then run the following command:

+    pear install PHP_CodeSniffer

 You can also download the PHP\_CodeSniffer source and run the `phpcs` and `phpcbf` commands directly from the Git clone: